How is thyroid cancer found?

 MRI scans take longer than CT scans — often up to an hour.
 And you might have to lie inside a narrow tube, which can upset people who don’t like enclosed spaces.
 Newer, more open MRI machines can sometimes be used instead.
-The machine also makes buzzing and clicking noises that you may find disturbing.
-Some centers provide earplugs to block this noise out.
+The machine also makes buzzing and clicking noises, so some centers provide earplugs to block it out.

 PET (positron emission tomography) scan

 For a PET scan, a kind of radioactive sugar is put into the blood.
 The amount used is very low.
 Because cancer cells in the body are growing quickly, they absorb more of the sugar than normal cells.
 After waiting about an hour, you lie on a table in the PET scanner for about 30 minutes while a special camera creates a picture of areas of radioactivity in the body.